 Whether you are an established company or a new startup, a small business organizational chart can be a great way to demonstrate how your company operates.
 It can help your employees understand their roles and responsibilities within the hierarchy of the organization.
 It can also help clarify the chain of command within each department and the company as a whole.
-Plus, according to McKinsey, it can help you better integrate your people, processes, and structures.

 However, it’s important to consider your goals and purpose before picking the right structure for your organization.